Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 \paragraph{Informative Warnings} We designed the informative warnings to be visually nonthreatening and clearly explanatory in their messages (see Figure~\ref{fig:warningi2}).
 The warnings included one of two icons---either a generic exclamation point icon or a policeman silhouette---and displayed black text against a white background.
 The warning messages explained the nature and consequences of disinformation in varying detail: some explicitly defined the term ``disinformation,'' some asserted that ``experts'' had labeled the site as containing ``false or misleading'' information, and others provided clear guidance on how to behave (``finding alternative sources of information'').

-\paragraph{Harm Warnings} The harm warnings (see Figure~\ref{fig:warningh3}) contained little explanatory text and used forceful language, colors, and icons to suggest a serious threat.
-The warnings used either a skull-and-crossbones icon or the policeman icon, and the content was colored white against a red background.
+\paragraph{Harm Warnings} The harm warnings contained less text and used forceful language, colors, and icons to suggest a serious threat (see Figure~\ref{fig:warningh3}).
+The warnings used either a skull-and-crossbones icon or a policeman icon, and the content was colored white against a red background.
 The most extreme warning design simply said: ``WARNING: This website is dangerous.''
-The other three were titled ``Security Alert'' and indicated in the messages that the threat had to do with information quality.
+The other three warning designs were titled ``Security Alert'' and indicated in their messages that the threat had to do with information quality.

 \begingroup \endgroup